-Develop a Business Recovery Task Force to address and respond to business needs.
-The task force would include diverse members of our business community, Town Council, and the CBA.
-It would look for grant opportunities and funding partners to support the Economic Recovery Plan recommendations.
-The mandate of the task force would also be to develop recommendations to support the return to work of Canmore’s workforce; to support business operations in the recovery efforts and future growth, and to identify opportunities to propel our community beyond the recovery stage.
+The Business Recovery Task Force will address and respond to business needs.
+It will include diverse members of our business community, Town Council, and the CBA.
+The mandate of the task force will also be to develop recommendations to support the return to work of Canmore’s workforce; to support business operations in the recovery efforts and future growth, and to identify opportunities to propel our community beyond the recovery stage.

 Councillor McCallum and Mayor Borrowman will sit on the task force as the Council representatives.